You have an idea for a children’s story but aren’t sure how to get it started.

 The mood of the story should change as the main character goes through his obstacles, especially when the story reaches its climax.
 The reader should feel apprehension.

-If you’ve added humor to the story, the reader should smile, feel lighthearted.
+If you’ve added humor to the story, the reader should smile and feel lighthearted.

 Style.